 Flooring provide a horizontal surface –parallel to the gravity, for conducting tasks, placing facilities, amenities, utilities and other elements.
 Floors are required to absorb, filter or reflect the sound, air, light, heat, cold, dust, infections, moisture, radiations, etc. Some flooring systems, though play exactly an opposite role, i.e. to allow such elements to selectively pass through.

 Like all other interior elements, flooring’s sensual aspects like colour, hue, etc. are of course important, but its tactile aspects like texture, feeling of warmth, cold, hardness or softness, etc., are even more important.

-Floorings take-on a very prominent role: in sparsely furnished and lightly occupied rooms and corridors, rooms with high height ceilings, invisible ceilings, unimpressive or non interesting ceilings and in rooms with slopes or levels going upward (allowing larger floor area to be visible), rooms with slopes or levels going downwards (allowing a commanding bird eye view).
-Floorings sloping away or towards the viewer, do not permit perception of true colours or the visual textures.
-Floorings, which provide a pleasant experience and enhanced comfort, affect us more.
+Flooring take-on a very prominent role: in sparsely furnished and lightly occupied rooms and corridors, rooms with high height ceilings, invisible ceilings, unimpressive or non interesting ceilings and in rooms with slopes or levels going upward (allowing larger floor area to be visible), rooms with slopes or levels going downwards (allowing a commanding bird eye view).
+Flooring sloping away or towards the viewer, do not permit perception of true colours or the visual textures.
+Flooring, which provide a pleasant experience and enhanced comfort, affect us more.

 Colour of Flooring affects the spatial qualities of a built space.
 It primarily determines the level of brightness in a room.